-Corporate Governance
+The Woodlands Corporate Governance Attorneys

 Neglecting proper governance for a business is akin to creating a minefield on the path to success.
 Notably, at various stages of a business's development, it becomes imperative to demonstrate that the company was and is running like, well, a company.

-Over the years we have been the law firm for a variety of privately-owned companies from tech to software developers, healthcare providers, architectural firms, real estate developers, retailers, restaurants, breweries, CPA firms, and others.
-Hopkins Centrich has been the “go-to” legal advisor to start-up ventures and more mature closely held and family-owned businesses, and national enterprises for over two decades.
+Over the years, we have been the law firm for a variety of privately-owned companies, from tech to software developers, healthcare providers, architectural firms, real estate developers, retailers, restaurants, breweries, CPA firms, and others.
+Hopkins Centrich has been the “go-to” legal advisor to start-up ventures and more mature, closely held and family-owned businesses, and national enterprises for over two decades.

 Business Law and Corporate Governance